mglaezer/java-llm-toolkit/README.md

 When using Java 17-20,  might get "Parameter names are not present in ...
 Please compile with '-parameters' flag or use Java 21+" exception.

-If that happense, you need to compile your code with parameter names retained:
+If that happens, you need to compile your code with parameter names retained:

 #### Gradle
 ```groovy